coco33920/cv/docs/index.md

 ### About Me
 Hello!
 I'm Charlotte THOMAS, a 19y.o French girl, computer science and mathematics student in *prépa* preparing the *concours* of France's engineering schools.

+I love OCaml!
+Every project I start now is written in OCaml.
+If you don't know it go learn a bit about it, it's worth it

 ### School
 I spent the last two years in *prépa* in [Lycée Michel de Montaigne, Bordeaux](http://montaigne-bordeaux.fr) before that I prepared the French High School Diploma at [Lycée Gustave Eiffel, Bordeaux](https://www.eiffel-bordeaux.org/).